Bridge Multisections of Knotted Surfaces in $S^4$: Background

 \section{Background}

-We are interested on smooth embeddings of closed surfaces into $S^4$.
-Following \cite{HK79b}, an embedded surface is said to be \emph{unknotted} if it can be decomposed as the distant sum of connected sums of orientable unknotted surfaces and standard projective planes.
+We are interested in smooth embeddings of closed surfaces into $S^4$; even when not stated, smoothness will be assumed throughout this work.
+Following \cite{HK79b}, an embedded surface is said to be \emph{unknotted} if it can be decomposed as the distant sum\footnote{See Section~\ref{sec:sums} for the defition.} of connected sums of orientable unknotted surfaces and standard projective planes.
 Unknotted orientable surfaces are those that bound smoothly embedded 3--dimensional handlebodies.
 Equivalently, an orientable surface is unknotted if it can be isotoped to be embedded into $S^3\subset S^4$.
-There are two types of standard projective planes, $\Pcal_+$ and $\Pcal_-$, both differentiated by their Euler number.
+There are two types of standard projective planes, $\Pcal_+$ and $\Pcal_-$, both differentiated by their Euler number; $e(\Pcal_\pm)=\pm 2$ \cite[Rem 2.6]{JMMZ_classic}.
 Figure \ref{fig:unknotted_rp2} depicts movies of $\Pcal_\pm$.

 Given an embedded surface $F\subset S^4$, the \emph{crosscap sum} of $F$ is the new surface obtained by adding a $\Pcal_\pm$ summand to $F$.
-We say that $F'$ is obtained from $F$ by \emph{1--handle addition} if $F'$ is the result of replacing two small disks in $F$ with a thin tube connecting them \cite{CKS04}.
+We say that $F'$ is obtained from $F$ by \emph{1--handle addition} if $F'$ is the result of replacing two small disks in $F$ with a thin tube connecting them \cite{book_knotted_surfaces}.
 More precisely, if $D^2\times I$ is an embedded 1--handle for $F$, so that $F\cap (D^2\times I)=D^2\times \{0,1\}$, 1--handle addition of $F$ is the new surface $F'=F\setminus \left(D^2\times\{0,1\}\right) \cup \left(S^1\times I\right)$.
 We refer to the core of the 1--handle $\rho =\{0\}\times I$ as the \emph{guiding arc} of the 1--handle.
 The property of being unknotted is preserved by 1--handle addition.

 \begin{lemma}\cite{HK79b,Kam14,BS16} Let $F\subset S^4$ be a {\bf connected} unknotted surface.
 If $F'$ is obtained from $F$ by 1--handle addition, then $F'$ is also unknotted. \end{lemma}